imani4j/major-project/plan.md

 ## Trading

-When a player chooses to trade, they should get a random alien who eill offer some resource besides money for one of their resources besides money.
+When a player chooses to trade, they should get a random alien who will offer some resource besides money for one of their resources besides money.